Fixing the Redskins Penalty Problem

 8. Ryan Kerrigan- 5 total penalties, 1 offset or declined- 2 neutral zone infractions, 2 offsides, 1 defensive pass interference

 While there are obviously plenty of other penalties, these are the guys with 5 or more and the ones who really need to cut back on the infractions.
 A lot of these penalties like the false starts/offsides/and personal fouls should be pretty avoidable.
-If the Redskins can cut back on their penalties it will go a long way to helping them defend their division title this season.
-Obviously you can't eliminate all the penalties, but with discipline and smart play, the Redskins can significantly cut back on giving up the free yards.
+If the Redskins can really cut back on their penalties it will go a long way to helping them defend their division title.